javascript-tutorial/en.javascript.info/5-animation/3-js-animation/article.md

 }, 1000 / fps)
 ```

-The more complete example of the animation:
+More complete example of the animation:

 ```js
 let start = Date.now(); // remember start time